Rogue Gateway Rotarians are always busy. Take a look at the events and activities we have sponsored or contributed to

 - Highway Clean Up

 Four times a year, Rogue Gateway Rotarians spend a day picking up litter on a section of the Grants Pass Parkway.

 Interact is a Rotary-sponsored club for young people ages 12-18 who want to join together to tackle the issues in their community that they care most about.
 Every Interact club carries out two service projects a year: one that helps the school or community and one that promotes international understanding.
 The North Valley High School Interact Club is sponsored by Rogue Gateway Rotary.
-Members not only do a minimum of one local and one international service project, they also compete in FBLA events.
+Members do a minimum of one local and one international service project annually

 - Literacy Projects

 Rogue Gateway has sponsored several literacy projects.
 Annually, the club

 participate in the District 5110 Dictionary Project, helping to distribute dictionaries to all third graders in Josephine County.
 The club also has read and distributed books to local kindergarteners.
 Currently, the club hosts a book exchange based on the Little Free Library (littlefreelibrary.org).
 We build little libraries that are sited throughout Grants Pass and stock them with books.
 The “take a book, return a book” concept is a place where anyone may pick up or bring books to share.

 Rogue Gateway Rotary, in partnership with other area clubs and Rotary International, sponsored a science lab and provided equipment for a school serving Mayan children from villages in rural Guatemala.
 Rogue Gateway’s share in the $10,000 grant is $2,000.
 The club also contributed to the development of a new Maya Jaguar middle school and provided funding for scholarships.
 Other international projects include funding Swaziland school’s computer lab, art supplies for a Philippine school, stoves for a village in Armenia, and a health clinic in Nepal.